CAAPIM/apim-charts/charts/gateway/README.md

 # Layer7 API Gateway
-This Chart deploys the API Gateway v10.x onward with the following `optional` subcharts: hazelcast, mysql, influxdb, grafana.
+This Chart deploys the API Gateway v10.x onward with the following `optional` subcharts: hazelcast, mysql, influxdb, grafana, redis.

 ### Important Note
 The included MySQL subChart is enabled by default to make trying this chart out easier. ***It is not supported or recommended for production.*** Layer7 assumes that you are deploying a Gateway solution to a Kubernetes environment with an external MySQL database.